COG’s 50th Year – Bird of the Year Project

 The Gang-gang holds special significance for the Canberra Ornithologist Group (COG) and the ACT.
 It is the logo of COG and of the ACT Parks and Conservation Service.
 Despite this, little is known about the ecology of the Gang-gang within the ACT region, about its abundance, movements or what affects movement patterns, about its food preferences or seasonal distribution, or the frequency or success of breeding events.
 As part of celebrating 50 years of activity in the ACT and region, COG is running a citizen science project to learn more about Gang-gangs within the COG Area of Interest which stretches from Goulburn to Adaminaby and Burrinjuck Dam to Lake Bathurst.
 See map.

-Click here for latest news about the survey – progress, announcements, events and media releases.
+Click here for Imagining Gang-gangs student art comp and the latest news about the survey – progress, announcements, events and media releases.

 For any queries about the project please email firstname.lastname@example.org.